 It’s a good idea to login to your account and check that these files are being created.
 That way, if you need to restore your database from a backup, you can download the file and restore your database from a backup.
 If you use cPanel, you can do this by logging into File Manager.
 Simply confirm that these files exist and check the timestamp of when the backup was created once you are logged into File Manager.

-If we can help you in any way, please submit a ticket, give us a phone call or join us in a Live Chat anytime.
+If we can help you in any way, please submit a ticket or join us in a Live Chat anytime.
 We are available 24/7/365 and we are dedicated to our client’s success; every client truly matters to us.